teambitflip/plothole-app/README.md

 The mobile component of Plothole consists of an Android app the citizens can use to click photos of the potholes they spot.
 This repository has the code for the android app.

-The photo clicked by the user is saved in storage and then written to Firebase Storage.
-After a successful write to firebase storage, the image id is then sent to the Plothole backend for further inference.
+The photo clicked by the user is saved in local storage and then along with the GPS coordinates are written to Firebase Storage and Databse.
+After a successful write to firebase, the image id is then sent to the Plothole backend server for further inference.

 ## Dependencies